 Supreme Court overturns Calcutta High Court order asking adolescent girls to control sexual urges

-The top court restored the conviction of a man who had been charged with sexually assaulting a minor girl.
+The court restored the conviction of a man who had been charged with sexually assaulting a minor girl.

 The Supreme Court on Tuesday overturned a Calcutta High Court order that had asked adolescent girls to control their sexual urges, reported Bar and Bench.